DeSerg/mipt-solutions/Term2/Low-level programming/Chess server/README.md

 # Chess Server by deserg

-## How to download
-  Just insert `git clone https://github.com/DeSerg/AKOS.git` in terminal and the server directory will arrive to your computer!

 ## How to start game
   To play chess you need to:
   * **run** `make` command in the directory you have cloned the Server!